 - “What did I just say?” – Alison Richard Ristovski

 - “You’re bored?
 I can find you something to do.” – Alison Vick Pilatti

 - “Don’t dillydally” – Jackie Sokel Conrad

-This article originally appeared in the May 2013 issue of Metro Parent.
+This article originally appeared in the May 2013 issue of Metro Parent and is updated regularly.